skyllarb/Fort-Polio/README.md

 # Fort-Polio
-## Welcome to my 🌟 portfolio 🌟
+## Welcome to my 🌟 Portfolio 🌟

 ### About this Portfolio
-* A deloyed portfolio with a formal introducction to myslef.
+* A deloyed portfolio with a formal introduction to myself.
 * Responsive layout that adapts to various screens and devices.
 * Links to sections about me, my work, and how to contact me.
 * Responsive layout that adapts to you viewport.